Scroll to navigation

 adjustments of the clock may be taken into account.
 Thus, the duration of the block

-might, but might not, be less or more than timeout_time - Clock::now() at the time
+might be more or less than timeout_time - Clock::now() at the time of the call,

-of the call, depending on the direction of the adjustment and whether it is honored
+depending on the direction of the adjustment and whether it is honored by the

-by the implementation.
-The function also may block for longer than until after
+implementation.
+The function also may block until after timeout_time has been

-timeout_time has been reached due to scheduling or resource contention delays.
+reached due to process scheduling or resource contention delays.

 As with try_lock_shared(), this function is allowed to fail spuriously and return